 Human studies have shown that vitamin K2 is significantly more bioavailable than the vegetable-sourced form of vitamin K1.
 (4-6) Vitamin K1 is cleared by the liver in eight hours, while the MK-7 form of vitamin K2 from meat and dairy has been detected up to 72 hours after digestion, giving it ample time to support optimal bone and cardiovascular health.
 (7)

-Vitamin K is also manufactured by the microbiome, which is how vegetarians are able to get adequate amounts of vitamin K. (8) This does, however, require a healthy microbiome, and all the details on what is needed in the gut to manufacture vitamin K are still not fully understood.
+Vitamin K is also manufactured by the microbiome, which is how vegetarians are able to get adequate amounts.
+(8) This does, however, require a healthy microbiome, and all the details on what is needed in the gut to manufacture the vitamin are still not fully understood.

 We RecommendCan You Get Enough Calcium From Food?